credativ/credativ-pg-migrator/README.md

 # Development of credativ-pg-migrator

 Repository contains python solution for migration of the whole database from legacy systems to PostgreSQL.
+Testing OMDB example is in the ./tests/omdb directory - see README.md in that directory for more information.

 ## Main features